 Michelle Raymond Foodbank Coordinator

-The MCGA Foodbank Garden is run this year by master gardener and former association President Michelle Raymond.
-Each year we raise almost 6500lbs of fresh organic produce for Hopelink.
+The MCGA Foodbank Garden is run this by master gardener and former association President Michelle Raymond.
+Each year we raise 8,000-10,000 lbs. of fresh organic produce for Hopelink.
 We have a team of drivers who make deliveries of the produce collected from the foodbank garden and produce from gardeners who sign up for the “Grow-A-Row” program.
 This is a program where gardeners donate a small section of their rented plot to Hopelink for the season.
-In return they get a wheelbarrow of fresh compost and some seeds.
 According to Jack McKinnon, almost 60% of our net donations come from gardeners in this program!

 * * *